 Malloy confidants spar over competing casino projects

-There are 2 comments on the Connecticut Post story from 13 hrs ago, titled Malloy confidants spar over competing casino projects.
-In it, Connecticut Post reports that:
+There are 2 comments on the New Canaan News-Review story from Thursday, titled Malloy confidants spar over competing casino projects.
+In it, New Canaan News-Review reports that:

 Gov. Dan Malloy's then Senior Advisor Roy Occhiogrosso at the state Capitol in Hartford in 2011.
 Occhiogrosso and former Malloy spokesman Andrew Doba are on opposite sides of the legislative and legal battle for a third casino planned for north of Hartford.